ArpitJ0608/VSD-RISC-V--IP-DESIGN-INTERNSHIP/Task-1/READMEt1.md

 ## Learnings

 ### 1. Cross-Compilation Idea
-The **cross-compilation**, as done with `riscv64-unknown-elf-gcc`, is a process of running a compiler in one environment (x86-based host) and producing object code suitable for a completely different target architecture (RISC-V 64).
-Such an approach is necessary for embedded systems and VLSI development when the hardware does not possess sufficient capabilities to operate a compiler.
+The **cross-compilation**, as done with `riscv64-unknown-elf-gcc`, is a process of running a compiler in one environment (x86-based host) and producing object code suitable for a completely different target architecture (RISC-V 64).It is necessary for embedded systems and VLSI development when the hardware does not possess sufficient capabilities to operate a compiler.

 ### 2. Instruction Width in RISC-V
 All instructions in the basic `rv64i` RISC-V ISA have a fixed size of **4 bytes (32 bits)**.
 The number of instructions can be computed very simply: